webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_onitemcheck_event.md - fires when you check an item in tree and treetable
 - api/link/ui.treetable_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.treetable_onitemdblclick_event.md - fires when a component item was double-clicked
+- api/link/ui.treetable_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.treetable_onliveedit_event.md - occurs when data was changed in the editor
 - api/link/ui.treetable_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response )
 - api/link/ui.treetable_onlongtouch_event.md - fires on holding finger in some position for a certain period of time